Thousands of Turkish nationals in Britain trapped in limbo due to Home Office delays

 ‘Utter contempt’: Thousands of Turkish nationals in Britain trapped in limbo due to Home Office delays

-Exclusive: Businesspeople who were welcomed to UK falling destitute as they wait over a year for visas
+Exclusive: Businesspeople who were welcomed to UK are falling destitute as they wait more than a year for visas

 Thousands of people who were welcomed by the UK government to start businesses in Britain have been left in limbo due to “arbitrary” Home Office delays.

-Ministers have been accused of “treating a huge business community with utter contempt” after it emerged that many Turkish businesspeople who have been living and working in the UK for at least a year are now struggling to make a living because they are having to wait a year, for visa decisions.
+Ministers have been accused of “treating a huge business community with utter contempt” after it emerged that many Turkish businesspeople who have been living and working in the UK for at least a year are now struggling to make a living because they have had to wait a year for visa decisions.

-While they wait they are unable to travel, take out leases and in some cases work, which has had a detrimental impact on their income, leading to some families falling into poverty and even losing their homes.
+While they wait they are unable to travel, take out leases and, in some cases work, which has had a detrimental impact on their income, leading to some families falling into poverty and even losing their homes.

 In one case, a self-employed music teacher became homeless with his family after he could no longer afford to pay rent on their property because he could not get work on an expired visa, according to a charity.
 They reportedly had to move between the homes of charity workers for months, and sometimes had to sleep in a community centre.